-at any time without notice.
-It is expected that the initial Closing will take place on or about •, 2013.
+Subscriptions will be received subject to allotment by the Agents and subject to acceptance or rejection by the General Partner on behalf of the Partnership, in whole or in part, and the right is reserved to close the Offering books at any time without notice.
+It is expected that the initial Closing will take place on or about •, 2014.
+The initial Closing is conditional upon receipt of subscriptions for a minimum of 200,000 Oil & Gas Royalty Class Units.
 The Agents will hold subscription proceeds received from Subscribers prior to the initial Closing and any subsequent Closings.
 There will be no Closing unless subscriptions for the minimum Offering have been received and other closing conditions of the Offering have been satisfied.
 If the minimum Offering is not subscribed for within 90 days from the date of the issuance of the receipt for the final prospectus or any amendment thereto, this Offering may not continue and subscription proceeds received will be returned, without interest or deduction, to the Subscribers.
 If less than the maximum number of Units are subscribed for at the initial Closing Date, subsequent Closings may be held on or before the date that is 90 days from the date of the issuance of the receipt for the final prospectus or any amendment thereto.
-Registrations of interests in the Units will be effected only through the book-entry system administered by CDS Clearing and Depository Services Inc. ("CDS").
-Non-certificated interests representing the Units will be recorded in the name of CDS or its nominee on the register of the Partnership maintained by Valiant Trust Company on the date of each Closing.
-No certificates representing the Units will be issued.
-A Subscriber who purchases Units will receive only a customer confirmation from the registered dealer who is a CDS participant and from or through whom the Units are purchased.
+Registrations of interests in the Oil & Gas Royalty Income Class Units will be effected only through the book-entry system administered by CDS Clearing and Depository Services Inc. ("CDS").
+Noncertificated interests representing the Oil & Gas Royalty Income Class Units will be recorded in the name of CDS or its nominee on the register of the Partnership maintained by Valiant Trust Company on the date of each Closing.
+No certificates representing the Oil & Gas Royalty Income Class Units will be issued.
+A Subscriber who purchases Oil & Gas Royalty Income Class Units will receive only a customer confirmation from the registered dealer who is a CDS participant and from or through whom the Oil & Gas Royalty Income Class Units are purchased.